 Board of Directors

-Dana currently manages the marketing for Brasfield & Gorrie’s Raleigh office, where she is responsible for commercial division pursuits.
+Dana currently manages the marketing for Brasfield & Gorrie’s Carolinas region.
 Originally from Pitman, New Jersey, Dana ventured south to attend Elon University, where she graduated with a bachelor’s degree in Corporate Communications and minor in Psychology.
 She is an active Greater Raleigh Chamber of Commerce (GRCC) Young Professionals Network (YPN) member, where she has previously chaired both the Networking and Marketing Task Forces.
 In addition, Dana graduated from the GRCC’s Leadership Raleigh program (class 30) in 2015.
+She has enjoyed giving her time to the WakeMed Foundation for the last eight years, and currently serves on the Foundation’s Board of Directors and is the Chair of the annual Community Campaign.

-She enjoys serving on various committees within the WakeMed Foundation including the annual Community Campaign and the Development Committee (at-large member).
-She is the 2017 Chair of the Friends of WakeMed, which is a network of individuals working to make a difference in our community through building personal and corporate relationships to support the mission of WakeMed Health & Hospitals.
 Dana often describes herself as a creative marcom professional with an indulgent social media mind enhancing an interactive construction community.
 While a fiery Philly sports fan on the side, she is also a fanatic cheesehead (Green Bay Packers) with a passion for serving others.
-Dana currently resides in Raleigh with her husband, Jason, and their son, Beckett.
+Dana currently resides in Raleigh with her husband, Jason, and their two sons, Beckett and Jonah.